How do you know if you are shutting down emotionally?

 How can friends and family support someone who is emotionally shut down?

-- Encourage professional help, without forcing it.
+- Encourage professional help: Gently suggest seeking support without forcing or pressuring them.

 What we treat